 Crowded Meals: Eating Disorders & Christianity

-In honour of Eating Disorders Awareness Week 2018, we'd love you to see this incredibly brave post from a couple of years ago, and engage deeper using the study guide.
+As part of Mental Heath Awareness Week 2019, we'd love you to see this post from a couple of years ago, and engage deeper using the study guide.
 The difficulties within this entry are becoming increasingly prevalent in today's culture and so we're praying that it would be useful for you: whether it equips you to be a better friend to somebody, or gives you hope in your own tricky journey.
-We can promote awareness of Christ and of eating disorders, but how do we hold both in the same hand?

 I never thought I would be sat here writing this.
 It has always been my secret.
 Sure, there are a few friends who are familiar with this battle, who have held my hand through doctor appointments, outpatients therapy and heavy sobs over spontaneous meals.
 But that is after all how the disease flourishes, it feeds upon deception and secrets, and unfortunately, the church often pushes it into the shadows.
 And yet here I am.